 What requirements do you need?

-In order for the bank to be able to trust you, security measures have been heightened.
+For the bank to be able to trust you, security measures have been heightened.
 Some banks will even require a background check before approving your account.

 You will need to verify your identity, reliability, residency, and business.
 For businessmen, it is easier to set a bank account for your business if you have the required documents and approval.
 Please find below a list of all the requirements needed to open an account.